 This brioche bread is ultra soft, rich, and buttery!
 Not only delicious to eat, but easy to make too!
 Perfect for sandwiches, French toast and just to eat on its own.
-Now you can make Brioche burger buns too!
+Now you can make Brioche Burger Buns or Brioche Cinnamon Rolls too!

 Learn how to make authentic brioche bread with this step by step recipe!

 A few weeks ago, I was able to live one of my life-long dreams!
 Granted, it’s only a small part of my dream, but it was still an amazing, fun experience!
 A short course in Viennoiseries at Le Cordon Bleu was everything I dreamed it would be, and more!

 - Why this is the best brioche bread recipe!